Somatic attachment therapy

 What does a Somatic approach mean in therapy?

 Somatic therapy is an experiential way to integrate the mind and body.
+While it’s usually done in person, online somatic attachment therapy is also available.
 Attachment trauma can create pain and feelings are difficult to cope with, and it can even make people feel uncomfortable in their own body, at home, and with people they know.
 Using somatic therapy, you can return to a place of comfort and safety.

 Because attachment trauma primarily shows up in subconscious manifestations, sometimes talking through what’s happening isn’t enough to help you truly transform and heal.
 By making changes at the body’s cellular level, healing can be more effective and transformative.